swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 Compiler will represent all precedence groups as a Directed Acyclic Graph.

-This would require developers of Swift compiler to solve the problem of [Reachability](https://en.wikipedia.org/wiki/Reachability) and ensure that corresponding algorithm does not have observable impact on compilation time.
+This will require developers of Swift compiler to solve the problem of [Reachability](https://en.wikipedia.org/wiki/Reachability) and ensure that corresponding algorithm does not have observable impact on compilation time.

 ### Special operators